Hola! What’s the first thing that comes to mind when you think of Mexico?

 Because it’s fairly close to Cancun (about an hour’s drive along the gorgeous Mexican Caribbean Coast), this fun-filled resort town has seen a surge in popularity and development.

-But venture beyond 5th Avenue’s buzzy bars like Senor Frogs and La Vaquita, and you’ll still find a slice of local life.
+But venture beyond 5th Avenue’s souvenir shops and buzzy bars like Senor Frogs and La Vaquita, and you’ll still find a slice of local life.

 If you’re kicking off a Riviera Maya beach-hopping adventure, the town is a perfect first stop.